pondokalgoritma/vidura/README.md

 # Vidura – Universal Video Downloader

 **Vidura** is a cross-platform desktop application for downloading videos from various websites using `yt-dlp` and `ffmpeg`.
-Built for power users who need flexibility, clarity, and full control over their video downloads.
+Built for everyone who need flexibility, clarity, and full control over their video downloads.

 ---